Did it:

 Nope, it’s just long.

-Roy Horan III (January 1, 1950 – October 12, 2021) was an American actor and martial artist.
-Horan was perhaps best known as Lewis in 1981 martial arts film Game of Death II, and Priest/Russian in 1978 martial arts film Snake in the Eagle's Shadow.
+Roy Horan III (January 1, 1950 – October 12, 2021) was an American actor and martial artist best known for his Hong Kong martial arts films.
+Horan played Lewis in the 1981 martial arts film Game of Death II, and Priest/Russian in the 1978 martial arts film Snake in the Eagle's Shadow, opposite Jackie Chan.
+He was a student of Hwang Jang-lee, who appeared with Horan in several films.

 http://en.wikipedia.org/wiki/Category:European_sovereign_states

-in Europe (green and dark grey) Norway (Norwegian: Norge), formally the Kingdom of Norway,[a] is a Nordic country in Northern Europe, the mainland territory of which comprises the western and northernmost portion of the Scandinavian Peninsula.
-The remote Arctic island of Jan Mayen and the archipelago of Svalbard also form part of Norway.[note 5]
-Bouvet Island, located in the Subantarctic, is a dependency; Norway also claims the Antarctic territories of Peter I Island and Queen Maud Land.
-The ...
+in Europe (green and dark grey) Norway,[a] officially the Kingdom of Norway,[b] is a Nordic country comprising the western and northernmost parts of the Scandinavian Peninsula in Northern Europe, the remote Arctic island Jan Mayen and the archipelago Svalbard.[note 5]
+Bouvet Island, located in the Subantarctic, is a dependency, and not a part of the Kingdom; Norway also claims the Antarctic territories of Peter I Island and Queen Maud Land.
+Norway has a population of approximately 5.6 million...

 The Royal Norwegian Order of Saint Olav (Norwegian: Den Kongelige Norske Sankt Olavs Orden; or Sanct Olafs Orden, the old Norwegian name) is a Norwegian order of chivalry instituted by King Oscar I on 21 August 1847.
 It is named after King Olav II, known to posterity as St. Olav.